Exploring the Effect of Basis Rotation on NQS Performance: Optimization geometry and variational dynamics

-Several pitfalls can obscure genuine model performance: \begin{enumerate} \item Sampling Noise - Although Monte Carlo sampling is common in large‐scale NQS, here we avoid it by restricting to \(N<20\), ensuring exact gradient and expectation evaluation. \item Architecture Limitations - Shallow RBMs and small FFNNs may lack the expressivity required to represent complex rotated states.
-Tuning the hidden‐unit ratio (\(\alpha_{\text{RBM}}=M/N\)) or network depth is crucial, but even well‐tuned shallow models can stall when the target lies in a high‐curvature region. \item Loss‐Function Traps - Energy minimization can lead to low‐energy states that still have poor fidelity.
-Conversely, minimizing infidelity directly can become trapped near saddles, as optimization steps shrink in high‐curvature valleys.
-Figure~\ref{fig:umap_trajectories} shows trajectories under both losses, highlighting these challenges. \item Quantum Natural Gradient Conditioning - The quantum Fisher matrix \(G(\alpha)\) can become ill‐conditioned in narrow valleys or near saddles, causing updates to stall or oscillate.
-Regularization (\(\epsilon I\)) mitigates this but does not fully eliminate saddle‐point trapping. \item Initialization Bias - Starting from a random initialization often places the model near the equal‐weight superposition \(\lvert W\rangle\).
-Without pretraining, different random seeds can yield diverse trajectories.
-By pretraining to \(\lvert W\rangle\), we fix a deterministic initialization, isolating the effect of rotated targets on convergence.
+Throughout this work we focus on the solvable transverse-field Ising Hamiltonian in Eq.~\eqref{eq:Hamiltonian}, for which both the spectral properties and the basis dependence induced by the rotation angle $\phi$ can be controlled analytically.
+Nevertheless there are multiple numerical considerations that need to be taken into account. \begin{itemize} \item \textit{Sampling Noise} - Although Monte Carlo sampling is common in large‐scale NQS, here we avoid it by restricting to \(N<20\), ensuring exact gradient and expectation evaluation. \item \textit{Architecture Limitations} - Shallow RBMs and small FCNNs may lack the expressivity required to represent complex rotated states.
+Tuning the hidden‐unit ratio (\(\alpha_{\text{RBM}}=M/N\)) or network depth is crucial, but even well‐tuned models can stall when the target lies in a geometrically unfavorable region. \item \textit{Quantum Natural Gradient Conditioning} - The quantum Fisher matrix $G(\alpha)$ can become ill‐conditioned in narrow valleys or near saddles, causing updates to stall or oscillate.
+Regularization ($\epsilon I$) mitigates this but does not fully eliminate the issue. \item \textit{Initialization Bias} - Neural network parameters are typically initialized randomly near zero, which yields an initial state close to the equal‐weight superposition